qualipool/swissrets/docs/Characteristics.md

-isCornerHouse | A house situated on the corner of two streets. | [applicable](#type-applicable) isDemolitionProperty | If it's a tear-down property or a site of demolished structures. | [applicable](#type-applicable) isDilapidated | Old and in poor condition, in a state of decay. | [applicable](#type-applicable) isFirstOccupancy | No one used the flat or the building before, since it was built or heavily | [applicable](#type-applicable)renovated from ground up. isGroundFloor | Nearly on a level with the ground. | [applicable](#type-applicable) isGroundFloorRaised | Half of a stair elevated story, in a building. | [applicable](#type-applicable) isGutted | Preparation for demolition or a part-demolition, all contaminants, doors, windows, floors | [applicable](#type-applicable)and non-loadbearing walls were removed. isInNeedOfRenovation | Needs to be renewed in order to be fully usable again. | [applicable](#type-applicable) isInNeedOfRenovationPartially | Needs to be renewed partially in order to be fully usable again. | [applicable](#type-applicable) isLikeNew | Used, but as good as new. | [applicable](#type-applicable)
+isCornerHouse | A house situated on the corner of two streets. | [applicable](#type-applicable) isDemolitionProperty | If it's a tear-down property or a site of demolished structures. | [applicable](#type-applicable) isDilapidated | Old and in poor condition, in a state of decay. | [applicable](#type-applicable) isFirstOccupancy | No one used the flat or the building before, since it was built or heavily renovated from ground up. | [applicable](#type-applicable) isGroundFloor | Nearly on a level with the ground. | [applicable](#type-applicable) isGroundFloorRaised | Half of a stair elevated story, in a building. | [applicable](#type-applicable) isGutted | Preparation for demolition or a part-demolition, all contaminants, doors, windows, floors and non-loadbearing walls were removed. | [applicable](#type-applicable) isInNeedOfRenovation | Needs to be renewed in order to be fully usable again. | [applicable](#type-applicable) isInNeedOfRenovationPartially | Needs to be renewed partially in order to be fully usable again. | [applicable](#type-applicable) isLikeNew | Used, but as good as new. | [applicable](#type-applicable)